-When Liam’s itchy feet got the better of him, he set out on his way to one of his favourite slices of the Mid North Coast — Smoky Cape.
+Itchy feet getting the better of you?
+Head out on the road and explore this stunning slice of the Mid North Coast — Smoky Cape.

 - NSW’s highest lighthouse

 - Pristine beaches

 - Trial Bay Gaol a short drive away

 Smoky Cape is home to the highest lighthouse (but not the tallest) in New South Wales, only a short drive from South West Rocks.
 It’s one of those places you’ll easily miss if you don’t know it exists.
 Prior to the Kempsey bypass being constructed you could catch a glimpse of the lighthouse perched above the sea from the highway — taking the exit always tempted me!